History of the College

 In 2004, a ten-year Facilities Master Plan was developed to facilitate the programmatic growth of the College as a result of the consolidation and expanded mission of the College.
 Major renovations and new construction were undertaken at the Andalusia and MacArthur campuses to accommodate new programs and courses.
 In 2005, construction of a 30,000 square foot technology center was initiated on the Greenville campus to facilitate the expanded comprehensive mission of that campus.

 In January 2006, the College established a center in Luverne with the primary function of offering adult education and training for business and industry.
 Classes were held in the former National Guard Armory which was leased from the Armory Commission.
 The State Board of Education approved the purchase of the Luverne facility in July 2007.
+In February 2015, SACSCOC gave its approval to offer complete programs of the College at this center.

 In October, 2006, the Vermelle Evers Donaldson Cosmetic Arts Center was dedicated on the MacArthur Campus.
 In November, 2007, the College celebrated the completion of two new buildings: the Child Development Center on the Andalusia Campus and the Technology Building on the Greenville Campus.